 Although Cortina's popularity means the town can become busy, the slopes are generally surprisingly uncrowded, and when it does snow, there's less competition for virgin powder than in other well-known resorts.
 The Hidden Valley, accessed from the Lagazuoi cable car, is one of the world's most beautiful ski runs.
 While not particularly challenging, it winds down the mountain through stunning scenery to the river valley above the hamlet of Armentarola.

 Cortina offers some of the best and most upmarket shopping of any European holiday ski resort, with a number of clothing boutiques and plenty of spots selling ski and snowboarding equipment, which during summer focus on mountain biking needs.
 Shopping is one of the perks of a holiday in Cortina, fuelling the resort's fashionable reputation.

 Traditional Italian fare is what it is all about in Cortina and holidaymakers can enjoy delightful, cosy restaurants offering good times and great views.
 Both fine dining and more casual options are available.
 Eating out in Cortina tends to be expensive, but the quality of food is generally high.

-Cortina is easily as popular for its amazing nightlife as for its skiing.
-There are glamorous night clubs and bars, which see the fashion brands and furs on parade, but also some more basic and unpretentious apres-ski venues.
-The main concentration of the nightlife is on classy wine bars rather than the karaoke-style fun one finds at some more mainstream resorts.
+Cortina is easily as popular for its amazing nightlife as it is for its skiing.
+There are glamorous nightclubs and bars, which see the fashion brands and furs on parade, as well as some more basic and unpretentious apres-ski venues.
+But the main concentration of nightlife is on classy wine bars instead of the karaoke joints normally found at mainstream resorts.

 Cortina can get crowded with day visitors during peak periods and is quite expensive as Italian resorts go.
 Snow reliability can vary.